Entanglement renormalization for chiral topological phases

-Specifically, we consider a fermionic Gaussian MERA along with an IR wavefunction for a Chern insulator.
-We define a functional $B$ for each layer in the MERA which captures its correlation length, and rigorously proved that it obeys monotonicity with respect to adjacent layers.
-In addition, we prove the existence of a lower bound for $B$ when the Chern number is nonzero, and that such bound is a decreasing function of the bond dimension.
+Specifically, we consider a fermionic Gaussian MERA along with an IR wave function for a Chern insulator.
+We define a functional $L$ for each layer in the MERA which captures its correlation length, and rigorously prove that it obeys monotonicity with respect to adjacent layers.
+In addition, we prove the existence of a lower bound for $L$ when the Chern number is nonzero, and such a bound is a decreasing function of the bond dimension.

-Our results can be interpreted as follows: Consider a wavefunction for the ground state of a Chern insulator $\psi_0$, undergoing a series of entanglement renormalization steps to generate coarse-grained wavefunctions $\psi_1, \dots, \psi_n, \dots$.
-Natually, as in any RG procedure, we expect the correlation length $\xi(\psi_n)$ to decrease exponentially with the number of renormalization steps $n$.
-Our results imply that we need more orbitals per cell as we continue the renormalization process, or (2) the Chern number must change for some large $n$.
-The former case imply that the bond dimension of a MERA must grow with the number of layers, while the latter scenario imply that RG procedure has failed to capture the topological properties of the state.
+Our results can be interpreted as follows: Consider a wave function for the ground state of a Chern insulator $\psi_0$, undergoing a series of entanglement renormalization steps to generate coarse-grained wave functions $\psi_1, \dots, \psi_n, \dots$.
+Naturally, as in any RG procedure, we expect the correlation length $\xi(\psi_n)$ to decrease exponentially with the number of renormalization steps $n$.
+Our results imply that either we need more orbitals per cell as we continue the renormalization process, or the Chern number must change for some large $n$.
+The former case implies that the bond dimension of a MERA must grow with the number of layers, while the latter scenario implies that the RG procedure has failed to capture the topological properties of the state.

-This article is organized as follows.
-In Sec.~\ref{sec-mera}, we give a short review of MERA and define the notation used in the paper.
-In Sec.~\ref{sec-theorem}, we state the main theorem of this article and discuss its physical implications.
-Then in Sec.~\ref{sec-sketch} (and App.~\ref{sec-proof} for details), we prove this theorem.
+This Rapid Communication is organized as follows.
+In Sec.~\ref{sec-mera}, we give a short review of MERA and define the notation used here.
+In Sec.~\ref{sec-theorem}, we state the main theorem and discuss its physical implications.
+Then, in Sec.~\ref{sec-sketch} (and Supplemental Material \cite{supp} for details), we prove this theorem.
 Finally, in Sec.~\ref{sec-discuss}, we give some discussions and outlooks.